mesoform/Multi-Cloud-Platform/README.md

       `rancher_url = https://3.4.1.2`

+- Use SECURE_SOURCE_IP to add any IP to the monitoring services firewalls so Zabbix Web and Kibana UI can be reached from that IP

 - The Zabbix Web Frontend can be accessed on a browser using the public Zabbix Server IP.
 User: Admin